 Be in control of your reactions and remember to take the time to respond instead of react.
 Remember that you are not defined by what others think of you; you are defined by the good you do in the world and the legacy you leave behind.
 Make sure that legacy isn’t a string of heated come-backs on social media.

 Don’t waste your time with “haters.”
 There are so many things you’d be better off doing.
 Like establishing yourself as a writer who helps others, for example.
-Sign up for our free mailing list to this site to find out how.

 Latest posts by marianamcdougall (see all)